 My leads have been enriched; how do I sort them?

 It is a good idea to set up rules in your Marketing Automation Platform that flag/sort records based on Confidence Level.
-You could, for example, trigger a notice to your team when a new record receives a Confidence Level of "Review", or automatically update empty standard fields with new appended values for records that receive a "User" or "Pass" in the Confidence Level.
+You could, for example, trigger a notification to your team when a new record receives a Confidence Level of "Review", or automatically update empty standard fields with newly appended values for records that receive a "User" or "Pass" in the Confidence Level.

-What sources is your inferred data coming from?
+What sources are your inferred data coming from?

 LinkedIn, Crunchbase, and other providers.